4-H Events & Opportunities

 Steer Weighing & Tagging

-The ownership deadline for Market Beef & Dairy Steers is January 1, 2026.
+The ownership deadline for Market Beef & Dairy Steers is January 1, 2027.
 Animals must be registered in the individual name of the 4-H member.
-The mandatory tagging and weigh-in for steers will be held at the Equestrian Center (Harford County fairgrounds) from 10:00 am - 12:00 pm on Saturday, January 10. **All steers must have halters on and be halter-broken.
+The mandatory tagging and weigh-in for steer dates are to be determined. **All steers must have halters on and be halter-broken.

-The MD 4-H Livestock Registration Form (carbon/triplicate form) and ear tag fees are due to the 4-H Office on or before Thursday, January 5, 2026.
+The MD 4-H Livestock Registration Form (carbon/triplicate form) and ear tag fees are due to the 4-H Office on or before TBD.
 Late registrations will be accepted when accompanied with an additional $20 per head late fee ($22 with ear tag fee).
-Packets will be mailed to those 4-H'ers with Beef or Dairy Steer projects listed in 4H Online no later than November 30.
+Packets will be mailed to those 4-H'ers with Beef or Dairy Steer projects listed in 4H Online no later than TBD.

 • Animal health forms are not required to be completed for weigh-in.